durranisalman/durranisalman1.github.io/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research area is Communications and Signal processing.
+bio: My research area is communications, wireless communications and signal processing for communications.

 interestss:
 - Machine learning for Internet of Things applications